-Dukascopy's history started in 1998 as a physicist project headed by Dr. Andrey Duka in Geneva, aiming at serving the financial community through innovative solutions based on novel mathematical and econophysical techniques.
+Dukascopy's history started in 1998 in Geneva as a physicist project headed by Dr. Andrey Duka.
+His aim was to serve the financial community through innovative solutions derived from novel scientific techniques based on advanced mathematics and econophysics.

 The founders' vision materialised in the form of an international FinTech group headed by Dukascopy Bank.
-The group is a fully digital Internet-based Swiss bank and securities house counting 83.0 employees on 31.12.2021 (counted in full time equivalent, 109.6 on 31.12.2020).
-On the same date, Dukascopy Group counted 123.7 for the consolidated companies (156.7 employees on 31.12.2020).
+The group is a fully digital Internet-based Swiss bank and securities house counting 72.1 employees on 31.12.2022 (counted in full time equivalent, 83.0 on 31.12.2021).
+On the same date, Dukascopy Group counted 108.0 for the consolidated companies (123.7 employees on 31.12.2021).

 The Bank and securities houses of Dukascopy Group are regulated in Switzerland, Latvia and Japan.
 The Latvian entity, Dukascopy Europe has a license to operate in the European Union.

 The Group offers multi-products (FX, bullion, CFD, binary options) online and mobile trading platforms together with an increasing range of other financial services including current accounts, guarantees, classic banking payments, innovative instant payments via smartphones, payment cards, its own crypto currency, etc. to individuals and institutions.
-The SWFX trading platforms operated by Dukascopy Bank SA are considered bilaterally organised trading facilities.
+The SWFX trading platforms operated by Dukascopy Bank SA are considered bilaterally organised trading facilities offering more than a thousand products by the end of year 2022.